gouxute/DBEncapsulation/README.md

 9. Listeners;

+##Note
-Note that each class has a main function for coders to test the specific function;
+Each class has a main function for coders to test the specific function;

 In oder to run, another mine repository KyroEncapsulation will be needed;